terablade2001/MVECTOR/README.md

 noticed that std::vector memory allocations had undesirable results (i.e. aliased memory allocated regions(!)).

-In this library I'm using standard malloc/free operations.

 This library is under development.
 It may not work correct!